Slavery and Human Trafficking Statement | Scottish Leather Group

 We have taken the following steps to ensure that slavery, human trafficking and exploitation is prevented from taking place in our business and supply chains:

-• We are a member of the Supplier Ethical Data Exchange (SEDEX), a membership organisation which support reasonable and sustainable business practices.
+• We are a member of the Supplier Ethical Data Exchange (SEDEX), a membership organisation which supports reasonable and sustainable business practices.

 • We conduct a supplier approval process for our external contractors and suppliers and ensure they sign up to our Code of Conduct.